Rohan-Singla/Solfund/PROJECT_DESCRIPTION.md

 - End Campaigns: Once the campaign deadline passes, no one can donate to that campaign now and says campaign is over.

-- Withdraw Funds: If successful, the campaign creator can withdraw the funds.
+- Withdraw Funds: If successful and goal is met before the deadline , the campaign creator can withdraw the funds.

-- Refunds: If unsuccessful, contributors can claim refunds for their donations.
+- Refunds: If unsuccessful , contributors can claim refunds for their donations.

 ### How to Use the dApp